soudev/knowledge.mine/stuff/frontend.javascript.bibliotecas.ui.md

 ### Diagramas

+* [10 JavaScript libraries to draw your own diagrams | Modeling Languages](http://modeling-languages.com/javascript-drawing-libraries-diagrams/) - A list of the best JavaScript drawing libraries we have found.
+With them you can easily bring your diagrams online!

+--

 * [JS Sequence Diagrams](https://github.com/bramp/js-sequence-diagrams) - Draws simple SVG sequence diagrams from textual representation of the diagram

 * [JointJS](http://www.jointjs.com/) - the HTML 5 JavaScript diagramming library